MHCPCreators/horizonCreatorManual/HorizonTechnicalDoc.md

 ### Dynamic Light Gizmo

 ##### Overview
 Used to cast light dynamically, meaning you can move the light during run-time.
-Should be used in conjuction with dynamics, otherwise use a Static Light Gizmo. <mark>TODO</mark> - Link to Static Light Gizmo
+Should be used in conjunction with dynamics, otherwise use a Static Light Gizmo. <mark>TODO</mark> - Link to Static Light Gizmo

 #####  Manual Properties
 - Light Type